What's the difference between speaking and being heard?

 How can you maximize your newsletter's effectiveness?

-But first, let’s see why newsletters can be so effective.
+But first, let's see why real estate newsletters can be so effective.

 Why are real estate newsletters effective?

-With so many new ways of getting in front of an audience, many are surprised that newsletters are still around—which is a testament to how effective they are.
+With so many new ways of getting in front of an audience, many are surprised that newsletters are still around which is a testament to how effective they are, especially when it comes to generating traffic to your blog posts.

 One of the secrets behind newsletters' staying power is their engagement.

-And what better way to engage with your market than content that’s conveniently delivered in their inbox or mailed to them?
+And what better way to engage with your market than content that's conveniently delivered in their inbox with effective subject lines or mailed to them?

 A tool needs to be used the right way to be effective.
 Otherwise, it can do harm.